Joyce Rupp: Biography

-Joyce Rupp was born on June 8, 1943, and grew up on a farm in Iowa.
+Joyce Rupp was born on June 8, 1943, the daughter of Hildegard A. Wilberding and Lester Rupp of Cheroke, Iowa.
+She grew up on a farm in Iowa as one of eight children.
+She attributes her family and the farm with her first experiences of God.

 In 1962 she joined a religious Order known as the Servites or Servants of Mary and is a facilitator of the community’s ongoing spiritual growth program.

-As part of her work as vocation director for the Archdiocese of Omaha, she began leading retreats for high school and college-age students in 1973.
-Several years later she started to lead retreats for adults.
-Since then, she has traveled extensively, and her international retreats and conferences have taken her to Canada, Europe, New Zealand, Africa, Australia, and Asia.
+In 1973, as vocation director for the Archdiocese of Omaha, she began leading retreats for students and later for adults.
+She has traveled extensively, and her international retreats and conferences have taken her to Canada, Europe, New Zealand, Africa, Australia, and Asia.

 In 1965 she received a BA in Elementary Education from Duchesne College in Omaha, Nebraska, and in 1975 she received her MRE from University of St. Thomas in Houston, Texas.
 After completing studies in spirituality at Creighton University and the University of Notre Dame, she earned a MTP from the Institute of Transpersonal Psychology, Palo Alto, California in 1993.
 She also studied Jungian psychology at Naropa University in Boulder, Colorado, from 1992 to 1994.

-Rupp has become an author of popular books that have been translated into seven languages.
-Walk in a Relaxed Manner: Life Lessons on the Camino (Orbis, 2005) and The Circle of Life (Sorin Books, 2005) received first and second place awards, respectively, from The Catholic Press Association in 2006.
-The Circle of Life also received an award for "One of the Best Spiritual Books of 2005" from Spirituality & Practice.
-One of Rupp’s most recent books, Open the Door (Sorin Books), was published in September 2008 and received the Best 2008 Spiritual Books award from Spirituality & Practice.
-Her best-selling book, Praying Our Goodbyes (Sorin Books, 1988), was reissued in 2009.